jameschapman19/cca_zoo/README.md

 I've added this section to give due credit to the repositories that helped me in addition to their copyright notices in the code where relevant.

-Models can be tested on data from MNIST datasets provided by the torch package (https://pytorch.org/) and the UCI dataset provided by mvlearn package (https://mvlearn.github.io/)

 ### Other Implementations of (regularised)CCA/PLS

 [MATLAB implementation](https://github.com/anaston/PLS_CCA_framework)